alvistar/crudgenerics/README.md

 ## Opeanapi documentation
 The library will generate openapi documentation for the controller.
 You can access it by going to /swagger-ui/index.html

+Library is doing some openapi customization in order to provide dynamic configuration.
+Specifically it sets responseBody of some methods to be a reference of existing schemas.

+In order to avoid name clashes you can consider to set springdoc.use-fqn=true.